hujhax/austin-improv-wiki/Shows/Dubbed Indemnity.md

 ## History
 *Dubbed Indemnity* debuted as part of *[[Shows/The Wheel|The Wheel]]* in September of 2010.
 Unfortunately, the video production required for *Dubbed Indemnity* became untenable, and [[Performers/Roy Janik|Roy Janik]] retired the format in September of 2011.
 A number of different one-off events happened in its monthly time slot until it was replaced by *[[Shows/Maestro Raw|Maestro Raw]]* in January 2012.

-Since then, *Dubbed Indemnity* has shown up for occasional one-off performances in events like [[The 44-Hour Improv Marathon]].
+Since then, *Dubbed Indemnity* has shown up for occasional one-off performances in events like [[Festivals/The 44-Hour Improv Marathon|The 44-Hour Improv Marathon]].

 ## Media
 ### Videos